Looking for further support?

 In the first instance please contact your local IT support to assist you.
 In addition:

-The 2025/26 PCN DES requests that PCNs promote the use of teledermatology.
+The 2026/27 PCN DES states that PCNs should work to promote the use of pathways which support and streamline diagnosis and referral practice in primary care, including Teledermatology to support faster skin cancer referrals.
 These slides provide an update for Cheshire and Merseyside.

 About the guidance: